Capital One Investing Commissions, Fees, and Minimum Deposit

 diversification), as well as global regions and market caps related to their holdings.
 Users can create custom screeners for stocks, ETFs, mutual

-funds, and bond funds, allowing to search for a investments that meets their requirements.
+funds, and bond funds, allowing to search for a investments that meet their requirements.
 There are even research tools for them to gather

-information on IPOs, such as a calendar that shows you upcoming IPO dates.
-And for options traders there are calculators, a position
+information on IPOs, such as a calendar that shows upcoming IPO dates.
+And for options traders there are calculators, and a calendar for keeping

 Mobile apps are available for iPhone, Kindle Fire, or Android.
-With them users can trade stocks, ETFs, and options; get quotes and news;
+These applications enable users to trade stocks, ETFs, and options; get quotes and news;

 check balances and order status; and transfer money.
-The apps, however, are rated very poorly by their customers in iTunes and Google Play stores.
+The apps, however, are rated poorly, at 3 stars, by users in iTunes and Google Play stores.

 The Portfolio Builder is a cost saving tool that Capital One Investing offers its clients.
 For $18.95 charge clients are able to create a whole